Zeleznyj/symmetr/README.rst

 How to install
 --------------

 The program currently only works on linux.
+If you use a different OS, you can run the program using docker, see `here <https://bitbucket.org/zeleznyj/linear-response-symmetry/wiki/docker>`__ .
 Although the program itself could be run on any operating system since it's written in python, most of the features rely on the findsym code from the `isotropy suite <http://stokes.byu.edu/iso/isolinux.php>`__, which only works on linux.
 Findsym is now included in the repository so it does not have to be installed separately.
 See the findsym/findsym.txt file for info on the input format for findsym.

 For running the code python 2.7 is required, in addition to sympy and nympy libraries.
 Sympy is a symbolic library for python.